23. The Happy Squirrel

 2. Presence, Not Perfection

 Resourcefulness lives in the now, not in some distant ideal version of yourself.
 Practice showing up as-is, with what you have.
-Ask: What’s one small move I can make in the direction of my values right now?

 3. Values as Compass